wajid-rah/process_etl/API_ETL_market/READ.md

 The project follows Medallion Architecture and uses modular components for extraction, transformation, loading, logging, and configuration management.
 I also implemented centralized logging, schema validation, duplicate checks, and externalized configuration handling for maintainability and scalability.

 This project demonstrates REAL engineering practices:
-**Modular structure,
-Config-driven design,
-Logging	Production,
-Spark transformations,
-JDBC loading,
-Data quality checks,
-Schema management,
-API ingestion,
-Medallion Architecture**
 ------------------------------------------------------------------------------------------------------
 API Extraction Layer
 •	Built a configurable multi-symbol extractor that loops over a symbol list (IBM, AAPL, TSCO.LON, MSFT) and appends each ticker to the base URL, making one API call per symbol without modifying any source code.